Cube-3-San-Jose-State/hoplite-sat/README.md

 This directory contains tests for the device library.
 It includes:

-- `.test.cpp`: A placeholder for tests for the device library.
+- `telemetry-recorder.test.cpp`: A placeholder for tests for the device library.
 - `main.test.cpp`: The main entry point for the tests.

-Remember to replace all instances of `` with the actual name of the device that your library is being built for.
+Remember to replace all instances of `telemetry-recorder` with the actual name of the device that your library is being built for.